-3. Marketing Strategy: This section identifies the products to be produced, how it will be marketed, and the potential competitors of the products.
+3. Marketing Strategy: This section identifies the products to be produced, how it will be marketed, and the potential competitors.
 This section will also describe the packaging, distributing, and promoting approaches for the product.

-5. Financial Strategy: This section provides income and expense estimates, expected profit and loss, sources of funds, and potential business risks to the success of the business.
+5. Financial Strategy: This section provides income and expense estimates, expected profit and loss, sources of funds, and potential business risks to its success.

 Your business plan overview provides your vision and mission statement.
 It also summarizes your goals for your commercial aquaponics farm.
-The overview can be divided into Introduction, Vision, Mission Statement and Goals.
+The overview is divided into Introduction, Vision, Mission Statement, and Goals.

 - Introduction: Describe the purpose and key issues to be addressed by the business plan.
 It provides an understanding of what information is contained in the business plan.

-- Vision Statement: Your vision statement describes your vision of the future of your commercial aquaponics farm, and how you incorporate your values into your farm.
-It provides clear decision-making criteria, and answers the questions of what economic, environmental, or community values are important to the farm.
-What products or services do you intend to provide, and how the community will benefit from these products or services.
+- Vision Statement: Your vision statement describes your vision of your commercial aquaponics farm's future, and how you incorporate your values into your farm.
+It provides clear decision-making criteria and answers what economic, environmental, or community values are important to the farm.
+What products or services do you intend to offer, and how the community will benefit from these products or services.

 Management and Organization

-Management and organization describe the ownership status of the commercial aquaponics farm and how it will be managed and organized.
+Management and organization describe the commercial aquaponics farm's ownership status and how it will be managed and organized.
 How you register your farm will depend on your business structure (corporation, sole proprietorship, non-profit).
 Check with your local or state requirements before registering your commercial aquaponics farm.
 In making the management and organization structure of your farm, consider answering these questions:

 - What will be the legal structure of your business?
 Will it be a sole proprietorship, partnership, non-profit, or corporation?